hterminasyan/bigquery-datasphere-sac/challenges/ex2/README.md

 1. 👉 Open your [SAP Datasphere](https://ccebd5f3-3595-488d-846d-eda360636613.us10.hcs.cloud.sap/dwaas-ui/index.html#/home) using the provided credentials.

-   Your user is associated with unique space (CATEGORY_MGMT_\<STUDENT>) where you can work and create your data artifacts.
+   Your user is associated with unique space (PRODUCT_ANALYTICS_\<STUDENT>) where you can work and create your data artifacts.

     ![New View](../../images/dwchome.png)